standardgalactic/zet/_posts/2020-05-08-rust-verification-tools.md

 Tools that seem to have Cargo integration are [Cargo-KLEE] and [Crux-mir].

+## Runtime checks, etc.

+This article is about *formal* verification tools.
+But testing and fuzzing tools are an important, complementary part of any verification story.

+- [LibHoare] is a Rust library for adding runtime pre- and post-conditions to Rust programs.

+- [Miri] ([paper][jung:popl:2020]) is not a formal verification tool but it can be used to detect undefined behaviour and it is important in defining what "unsafe" Rust is and is not allowed to do.

+- [RustFuzz] is a collection of resources for fuzz-testing Rust code.

+- [Sealed Rust] is "Ferrous System's plan to qualify the Rust Language and Compiler for use in the Safety Critical domain."

 ## Conclusion

 Is looks as though Rust is a very active area for verification tools.